-My people remained in Ohio after their marriage in 1842 intil their family had increased to six children, five of whom were boys, and my father wanted a large farm to bring them up on, so he emigrated to Michigan, bought a half section of land in the township of Brady in Saginaw County.
-He settled for awhile in the pretty little village of Chesaning, three miles east on a bend of the Shiawassa River.
-This is an Indian name and means beautiful river, and it is a beautiful river indeed with its curves and sloping banks and its trees hanging over sometimes dipping their branches in the clear pure water, while their tops were mirrored in its clearness.
-In this little village I was born on November 21st, 1854.
+My parents remained in Ohio after they married in 1842 until they had six children, five boys and me, and my father wanted a large farm to bring us up on, so he moved to Michigan, bought a half section of land in the township of Brady in Saginaw County.
+He settled for a while in the pretty little village of Chesaning, three miles east on a bend of the Shiawassa River.
+This is an Indian name and means beautiful river, and it is a beautiful river indeed with its curves and sloping banks and its trees hanging over, sometimes dipping their branches in the clear pure water, while their tops were mirrored in its clearness.
+I was born in this little village on November 21, 1854.
 My father was the first doctor to settle in the place.
-When I was two years old my people moved on the new place.
-Father had hired quite a piece of land, cleared, and a house and other buildings put up.
-My oldest brother was in his 13th year and was not very strong, so the younger ones were hardly able to do very much so put their time, in having a good time.
+When I was two years old my parents moved on the new place.
+Father had cleared it and had a house and other buildings put up.
+My oldest brother was 13 and not so very strong, and the younger ones were hardly able to do very muchso put in their time in having a good time.

-It was a long ways to the nearest town where furniture could be bought--fifteen miles, and very bad roads, so father had a table made of pine boards and a bench to go back of it.
-Of this my brother Charles has written as follows:
+It was a long way to the nearest town where furniture could be bought - fifteen miles and very bad roads, so Father had a table made of pine boards and a bench for the back of it.
+My brother Charles wrote:

-Memory goes back to the days of my childhood,
+Memory goes back to the days of my childhood

-Of a fond loving mother so kind and true,
+Of a fond loving mother so kind and true

-Who always was willing the sometimes not able

-To do with her might what her hands found to do.
+Who always was willing though sometimes not able To do with her might what her hands found to do.